 Marking of children's work is essential to ensure they make further progress.
 All work is marked, in line with the school marking policy.
-Work is to be marked daily to ensure misconceptions are picked up before the next lesson in accordance with the school marking policy.
+Work is to be marked daily to ensure misconceptions are picked up and planned for either in the next lesson or in the MOT sessions that week in accordance with the school marking policy.